Weibo: Weibo VLOG

 Weibo has also launched a new "Vlog" function.
 Now, every video with a hashtag VLOG will be available in the main search page under "VLOG" sub-menu.

+Weibo interviews

+Weibo interviews are text-based interviews hosted on the Weibo platform.
+Users post questions to the person being interviewed via Weibo posts and that person responds in real-time.

+Posting via text message

+If a user links their Weibo account to a cell phone number, the user can both make and receive Weibo posts via text message.
+The user can then upload posts by texting them to 1069 009 009 and they will appear on Weibo in real time.
+Replies or comments to those posts are sent to the user via text message.

 IP address

 Weibo began displaying IP addresses of users when posting and commenting in April 2022.